Policies and procedures

 Refund in the event of a student death

 When a student dies prior to completing the current academic semester, the designated official in the Registrar’s Office will authorize a full refund of educational fees for the current semester.
 Any refund will be made payable to the administrator or executor of the estate of the deceased student.
-Documentation of student death should be submitted to the Division of Student Affairs, 106 Norwood Hall, 320 W. 12th St., Rolla, MO 65409, Phone: 341-4292.
+Documentation of student death should be submitted to the Division of Student Success, 106 Norwood Hall, 320 W. 12th St., Rolla, MO 65409, Phone: 341-4292.

 Exceptions to published refund policy